Scholarcy Library Terms of Service

 (b) a valid email address;

-(c) the details of a current and valid credit or debit card.
-Your card will not be debited until your 14 day cancelation period (see below) has expired;
+(c) the details of a current and valid payment method (which may include credit or debit card or such other payment methods as we may in our absolute discretion agree to accept).
+Payment will not be debited until your Trial period (see below) has expired;

 (d) such other information as we may reasonably require.